heyad/AI-Journey/stages/stage01.md

 ### Python Foundations

--   Python basics

-# Introduction to Python Syntax

-Python is a high-level, interpreted programming language known for its simplicity and readability.
-This guide provides a gentle overview of Python syntax for beginners.

----

-## 1. Comments
-Comments are notes in your code that Python ignores.
+-   Python Comments: Comments are notes in your code that Python ignores.
 They help explain what your code does.

 ```python
 # This is a single-line comment